jamesdanielwhitford/replit.github.io/hosting/hosting-web-pages.md

 7. Go back to Replit and click `next.` After some time, a LINK DOMAIN button should appear.
 Click it and you have successfully linked your domain.

-*Edit: On your first try, you may get a `525 SSL Handshake` error.
+*On your first try, you may get a `525 SSL Handshake` error.
 If you do, be patient, wait a bit, and reload.
 It takes a bit to update.*

 *Note: Make sure the CNAME record is not proxied and is set to "DNS only" (the cloud icon should **not** be orange)*

-**Note: Make sure the CNAME record is not proxied and is set to "DNS only" (the cloud icon should not be orange)**

 It may take some time for the DNS record to be updated.
 Once connected, click the big green button to finish and your domain should be linked!